 — Rae Kushner.

 Reichel "Rae" Kushner, was born to Nashum and Hinda Kushner, on February 27, 1923, in Novogrudok, Poland.
 The second-oldest of four children, she had one brother Channon, and two sisters, Chana and Lisa.
 Her family resided in, and contributed to, a thriving Jewish community of about 6,000 members, which also compromised just over half of the entire population.
-The Kushner family had a strong, middle class foundation built on home, embraced by the community and her father's thriving fur business.
+The Kushner family had a strong, middle class foundation built on her father's thriving fur business.

 Post war, Rae returned to her hometown of Novogrudok, only to find it destroyed and in complete devastation.
 She and the remaining members of the Kushner family ended up in an Italian Displaced Persons Camp for three years.
 It was there that Rae gave birth to her daughter Linda, the first of her four children.

 In 1949, the family was able to relocate from Europe to New York where Rae gave birth to three more children, two sons, Murray and Charles, and a second daughter, Esther.
 Rae passed away in 2004, but her name lives on with great relevance and influence today.
 The Rae Kushner Yeshiva High School in Livingston, New Jersey, is one of the most prestigious Jewish Schools on the East Coast, with over 850 students attending.

 For more information on Rae, including seven videos of her speaking about her experiences, please visit the JPEF partisan pages.
 Rae is also featured in JPEF's short film A Partisan Returns – you can find it on our films page.